Why Bicycle?

 * Weight loss

-Cycling is a Low Impact form of exercise.
-This means it doesn’t stress the joints in your legs, hips and feet like running or playing sports.
-That’s why exercise bikes are a major component in physical therapy for leg injuries, cycling strengthens the legs and improves your cardiovascular system, while protecting your joints from injury.
+Cycling is a low impact form of exercise.
+This means it doesn’t stress the joints in your legs, hips, and feet like running or playing sports.
+Cycling strengthens the legs and improves your cardiovascular system, while protecting your joints from injury, which explains why exercise bicycles are a major component in physical therapy for leg injuries.

 Protect the Environment

 Riding a bicycle instead of driving or in combination with taking the bus is a huge benefit to the environment.
-By riding a bike instead of driving a car, the average commuter can keep more than 4800 lbs. of CO2 from entering the atmosphere.
-This is known as reducing your “carbon footprint.”
-Commuting by bicycle, even if combined with transit, significantly reduces emissions of greenhouse gases and particulate emissions (soot).
-A short, four-mile round trip by bicycle keeps about 15 pounds of pollutants out of the air we breathe (WorldWatch Institute)
+By riding a bike instead of driving a car, the average commuter will prevent more than 4800 lbs. of CO2 from entering the atmosphere.
+This is known as reducing your carbon footprint.
+Commuting by bicycle, even when combined with transit use, significantly reduces emissions of greenhouse gases and particulate emissions (i.e., soot).
+A short, 4-mile bicycle round trip prevents about 15 pounds of pollutants from entering the air we breathe.
+Source: WorldWatch Institute

 Maintained by the New North Transportation Alliance.
 For questions regarding this site email bond@cutr.usf.edu.